altmp/altv-docs/articles/discord_oauth.md

 Before you can use the OAuth token you need to create a Discord application.
 <br>
 To create a new application you need to:
-- Open the [Discord Developer Portal](https://discord.com/developers/applications) and login with your discord account</li>
+- Open the [Discord Developer Portal](https://discord.com/developers/applications) and login with your discord account
 - Click the "New Application" button on the top right
 - Fill in your applications name and click on create
 - Go to "OAuth2" and then "General"